evkx/evkx.github.io/content/models/hyundai/kona/Kona_Standard_Range/_index.md

 The maximum DC charging speed is 100kW.
 A full charge from 0 - 100% would take 53 minutes, while a more common scenario of 10-80% would take 27 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 66%, resulting in an actual charge speed, including time loss on 65kW.
 Each charge session would take 28 minutes and 49 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 11 hours and 17 minutes to drive.
 This trip will require six charge session(s) charging from 3% to 69%.
-The total time lost for charging will be 178 minutes.
+The total time lost for charging up the battery will be 178 minutes.

 ### Onboard charger